ljpatrick/marxpaint/docs/pt_br/README.txt

         Disabling Printing
 	------------------
-	  If the "noprint" option was set (either with "noprint=yes" in Tux Paint's configuration file, or using "--noprint" on the command-line), the "Print" button will be disabled.
+	  If the "noprint" option was set (either with "noprint=yes" in Marx Paint's configuration file, or using "--noprint" on the command-line), the "Print" button will be disabled.

 	  See the "Options" section above.